nathancrews/LandXML2glTF/README.md

 Usage:
 LXML2glTF.exe [path to LandXML file] [/s]

-Required: [path to LandXML file] full or relative path to LandXML file.
-If it contains a trailing wild char ".\LandXML\*", all .xml files in that directory will be converted.
+Required: [path to LandXML file] full or relative path to the LandXML file(s).
+If the path contains a trailing wild char ".\LandXML\\*", all .xml files in that directory will be converted.

 Optional: /s If specified sub-directories will be searched for .xml for conversion.